 Research conducted in SA in 2011 found that, once respondents learned of the high rate of birds wounded but not killed outright, 83 per cent of respondents agreed that recreational duck shooting should not be allowed to continue (McGregor Tan Research, 2011).

 SA permit system fails to ensure waterbirds shot have a humane death

 Shooters on public land do need to apply for permits and abide by rules that include bag limits.
-In the 2018 season, shooters are permitted to take 12 ducks per day, two more than in the 2017 season.
+In the 2018 season, shooters are permitted to take 8 ducks per day, four less than in the 2018 season.
 Shooters are also required to pass a once-only Waterfowl Identification Test.